 Learn about the role of a biomedical products regulatory affairs specialist and the dynamic nature of the field.
 Explore the regulatory jurisdiction of the U.S. Food and Drug Administration.

 Study the strategies to effectively develop, negotiate and manage contracts and contracting relationships, and explore how contracts are designed and modified.

-Gain an understanding of the U.S. legal system and explore the major aspects of court systems, hearings, trials and litigation.
+Build an understanding of the U.S. legal system and explore the major aspects of court systems, hearings, trials and litigation.
 Acquire the knowledge and skills to work as a paralegal.

 Develop your ability to do investigative work as you learn about the legal system and study techniques for carrying out criminal and civil investigations.

-Gain the skills and knowledge needed to excel as a leader dedicated to serving the public good with this advanced degree program.
+Gain the advanced skills and knowledge needed to excel as a leader dedicated to serving the public good.

-Learn traditional and emerging fundraising and relationship-building techniques that produce results.
-Examine the latest research, best practices and ethical standards in the development profession.
+Study traditional and emerging fundraising and relationship-building techniques that produce results.
+Examine the latest research, best practices and ethical standards in the field.